UniversalDependencies/docs/_axm/feat/Echo.md

 ### <a name="Ech">`Ech`</a>: echo

 The word fully or partially rhymes with a previous or following word but it is not identical to it and typically it does not have any meaning of its own.
 The echoed part is a form that does not occur independently outside such compounds.
-In Middle Armenian it generalizes or specifies the meaning of the previous or following word and is translated as “or something”, “etc.”, “and the like” etc.
+In Middle Armenian it generalizes or specifies the meaning of the previous or following word and is translated as “or something”, “and the like” etc.

 #### Examples